831.469.0345............................................................ webmaster@greenote.com

 Austrian- middle of the line; supposedly the same elenent as a 414 with cheaper casing; large-diaphragm cardioid condenser.
 I've got one silver and one black.
 These are the older model with a -10db pad, LF roll-off and a card/hyper-cardiod pattern.
 I love all the switches for the versatility.
 I've had moved these up Ceiling mounted goosenecks's for room mics and was switching between these with the ECM omni's.
 I've since freed these up and I generally apply them on the Piano (I'm hoping to score a AMT M40), but I used these for Drum Overheads as well as for Upright Bass, Room Mics and voice.

 Currently these don't get much use, Some people pan these mics, though I've got great sounds with them before.
-I busted the internal capusule shockmount, took it apart and called AKG, great support the guy mailed me an exact replacement part... put it back together, but can't find the bolts :}

 Small Condensers